My 9 most favorite art materials in one blog

 Sounds different, but it's the same.There are a lot of wonderful high quality watercolor paints in tubes, like Daniel Smith, Holbein or Winsor & Newton Professional Watercolors.
 Although I would LOVE to try these, I already have a lot of sets with watercolor paint in (half) pans.
 Therefore I gave myself a ban on buying the more expensive tubes until my pans run out ;-).
 So I've collected several sets: some are great for on the go (because small and portable) others are bigger.
 When I'm in my studio, I prefer getting my 45 half pan Winsor&Newton Cotman set out.
 I bought this as a souvenir from a cute small art store when I visited Edinburgh.
 It was on sale, so double irresistible.
 Although officially these Cotman watercolors have less quality than their professional line, the pigments and colors of Winsor&Newton are always great.

-When I'm on the road or on location for urban sketching I prefer the 12 colored set by Winsor&Newton.
+When I'm on the road or on location for urban sketching I prefer the 12 color set by Winsor&Newton.
 I also composed a set with my favorite watercolors by Prima.
 They are of a lesser quality than W&N, but their little candy boxes are just to hard to resist (especially if you're staring at them for 3 days on a creative event, working for the webshop Splendith ;).

 6. Colored pencils

 My blog started with a few reviews on colored pencils and I ain’t done yet!
-Because I [hart] them.
+Because I [heart] them.
 I'm a huge fan of the Faber Castell Polychromos, even more since I got the 120 set for my birthday in April (you can read all about is in this blog).
 They have open stock in many art stores, so it's easy to stock up on your favorite colors.
 Recently I also bought a few Caran D’ache Luminance to test them and oh my…those are dangerously amazing!
 I'll definitely write a more extensive review on them later.
 The pencils by Holbein would also be on my favorites list, if my bank account had no limit...

 Oh my, I could write a book about this (pun intended ;).
 So.
 Many.
 Sketchbooks.
 In the world and in my cabinets.
-I have 3 favorites for you:
+Currently I have 3 favorites for you:

 · Want to treat yourself to something pretty?
-The mixed media sketchbooks by Mossery are just that.
+The sketchbooks by Mossery are just that.
 Not cheap, but beautiful for sure.
 Great quality paper that can handle lots of different materials and gorgeous covers.

 · And if you don't want any stress over possibly 'ruining' your expensive sketchbook with a failed drawing?
 It really helped me to used the cheap, but good sketchcahiers by Gersteacker or Seawhite.
 I wrote a blog about them as well.

 My favorite isn't a 100% gouache, but it's the Acryla Gouache by Holbein.
 This Acryla Gouache is dilutable with water (like gouache), dries with a mat finish (like gouache), but is water resistant after drying (like acrylics).
 Which means you can layer paint much easier than regular gouache.
 And why Holbein?
 Because they use very high quality pigments and the colors are fantastic!
 Wanna know more about gouache?
 I'll tell you about it in this blog.

 9. Acrylic markers